 Professor Askari was unarguably most learned scholar of Persian manuscript.

-Dr. Imtiaz Ahmad, Director, Khuda Bakhsh Oriental Public Library, Patna, India
+Dr. Imtiaz Ahmad, Former Director, Khuda Bakhsh Oriental Public Library, Patna, India

 Professor S. H. Askari was the dean of Bihar medievalists, eminent scholar and authority on Sharafuddin Maneri.